Gregory Hutchinson (classicist): Academic career

 From 1981 to 1984, while a postgraduate student, Hutchinson was also a research lecturer at Christ Church, Oxford.
 In 1984, he was elected a Fellow of Exeter College, Oxford.
 He was then a Tutor in classics at Exeter between 1984 and 2015.
 From 1996 to 1998, he was also Reader in Classical Literature in the Faculty of Classics.
 From 1998 to 2015, he was also Professor of Greek and Latin Languages and Literature at the University of Oxford.

 In June 2015, Hutchinson was named as the next Regius Professor of Greek at Oxford following the retirement of Christopher Pelling, FBA, earlier in the year.
 He took up the appointment on 1 October 2015 and moved colleges to become a Student (equivalent to a fellow) of Christ Church, Oxford.
+He retired in 2023.

 Personal life

 In 1979, Hutchinson married Yvonne Downing.
 Together they have one daughter.